Resources for Students

 Clinic Solutions is a think tank session for undergraduate and graduate/professional students.
 It is designed to foster innovation and exchange information on challenges and opportunities in healthcare that specifically impacts Cleveland Clinic.

-A key element of the one-and-a-half day session includes a business case competition between students from Ohio colleges and universities.
+Key elements of the two-and-a-half day session include a business case competition, resume critique, and the opportunity to network with minority professional organizations and Cleveland Clinic leadership.
 Cleveland Clinic Solutions is an opportunity for African American and Hispanic/Latino students to compete for scholarship dollars that are awarded after two rounds of judging.
 The session is directed by the Office of Diversity & Inclusion in collaboration with minority professional organizations.

 Apply Now.
 Deadline to apply is October 10, 2016.